 Travel back along the scenic Tergi river to Stalin's hometown of Gori.
 Visit the Stalin Museum, which includes more than 60,000 artifacts, the tiny house where Stalin was born, and an impressive bulletproof train that Stalin used to travel to Yalta and Potsdam.

 Visit the historical place of Uplistsikhe Cave Town (1st millennium BC).
 Uplistsikhe is the place where the Great Silk Road used to pass.
-This is an old and interesting complex with dwelling quarters, wine-cellars, bakeries, a three-nave basilica church hewn out in rock and even an antique theatre.

-Visit wendywutours.com.au
+Visit wendywutours.co.nz